vsco/dcdr/README.md

 ### IsAvailableForId

-This method method works exactly as `IsAvailable` except that it is used for enabling features for only a fraction of requests.
+This method works exactly as `IsAvailable` except that it is used for enabling features for only a fraction of requests.
 Both the `feature` string and `id` are hashed together using `hash/crc32` to create an integer that is used with the `float64` value of a `percentile` feature to determine the enabled state.
+The code for this functionality can be found [here](https://github.com/vsco/dcdr/blob/master/client/client.go#L223).

 #### Using percentiles